roodriigoooo/HELPFUL-RAG-for-Search/README.md

 The current implementation achieves the following:
 - **Semantic Document Splitting**: Preserve meaningful relationships in structured data.
-- **Coherent Information Retrieva**: Related information is kept together during processing, for improved context.
-Document metatada is also utilizeed to further improve context.
+- **Coherent Information Retrieval**: Related information is kept together during processing, for improved context.
+Document metatada is also utilized to further improve context.
-- **Open Source Stack**: The current implementation is built entirely with open-source components, making it more easily replicable and deployable.

 - **kgsandagents branch**: